 Registering with the Scheme

 Private practitioners must be registered with the Scheme.
-The registration process includes a Criminal Records Check for which there is a fee payable to the Federal Police.
 Each Local Health District has an OHFFSS Coordinator.
-Practitioners wishing to register with the Scheme are encouraged to contact these Coordinators .
+Practitioners wishing to register with the Scheme are encouraged to contact these Coordinators.

 The policy directive that provides the framework for the Oral Health Fee for Service Scheme (OHFFSS) has recently been revised.

 The Policy Directive for the OHFFSS describes the provision of treatment and dentures vouchers to patients of NSW public dental services, for this care to be provided through private dental practitioners.
 The private dental practitioners and associated businesses are required to be approved by their Local Health District.

 The Oral Health Fee for Service Scheme Schedule of Fees Information Bulletin identifies the type of oral health care and full pricing provided under this scheme.
 These schedule of fees are reviewed annually by the Centre for Oral Health Strategy, Local Health Districts and associated professional associations.

 For more information on the Oral Health Fee for Service Schedule of Fees for 2016 please refer to Information Bulletin IB2016_014.
 This bulletin should be read in conjunction with the Policy Directive PD2016_018 Oral Health Fee for Service Scheme.
 The OHFFSS Schedule of Fees for 2016 is benchmarked to Department of Veterans' Affairs November 2013 for episodic and general treatment (dentist rate) and dentures (dental prosthetist rate).
 The Bulletin also includes amendments to the Schedule of Fees and Section 16 ‘Maximum Entitlements’.